A new spacecraft is journeying to the Sun to snap the first pictures of the Sun’s north and south poles.

 After years of technology development, it will be the closest any Sun-facing cameras have ever gotten to the Sun.
 “You can’t really get much closer than Solar Orbiter is going and still look at the Sun,” Müller said.

-To beat the heat, Solar Orbiter has a custom-designed titanium heat shield with a calcium phosphate coating that withstands temperatures over 900 degrees Fahrenheit — thirteen times the solar heating faced by spacecraft in Earth orbit.
+To beat the heat, Solar Orbiter has a custom-designed titanium heat shield with a calcium phosphate coating that withstands temperatures over 900 degrees Fahrenheit (480 degrees Celsius) — thirteen times the solar heating faced by spacecraft in Earth orbit.
 Five of the remote-sensing instruments look at the Sun through peepholes in that heat shield; one observes the solar wind out to the side.

 The two spacecraft will work together: As Parker samples solar particles up close, Solar Orbiter will capture imagery from farther away, contextualizing the observations.
 The two spacecraft will also occasionally align to measure the same magnetic field lines or streams of solar wind at different times.